offers a method to natively assign

 IPsec connection used, for example when using a

-conn remoteusers to offer VPN to remove users, a password file entry should look as follows:
+conn remoteusers to offer VPN to remote users, a password file entry should look as follows:

 NOTE: when using the